ChrstphrHll/npc_gen/students/Vaervenshalice Eloen.md

 ---
 # Vaervenshalice Eloen
 ### Description
-- Elf Ranger from Aldercrown Empire
+- Elf Ranger from Beleriand
 - 1st year Exploration student in Treskal
 - shoulder length curly green hair that's messy, Green eyes, and Dark Brown skin
 - Is Stubborn and Envious, and has Power as their ideal
+- Speaks in a light, direct, sudden manner

 ### Notes